Insights Into Neutron Stars From Gravitational Redshifts and Universal Relations: Results

 where $y=\bar \lambda$, and the coefficients are: $l_0$ = $97.33032$, $l_1$ = $241.45649$, $l_2$ = $209.56402$, $l_3$ = $89.10265$, $l_4$ = $15.47452$, $l_5$ = $-167.10804$, $l_6$ = $26.2434$.
 The fractional percentage error can be defined as $\lvert \Delta \rvert$ = $\lvert\frac{V_y - V_{fit} }{V_{fit}}\rvert$, where $V_y$ is the value of a parameter obtained from theoretical NS models and $V_{fit}$ is the value of the corresponding fitting function $\log_{10}y$.
 The value of both $V_y$ and $V_{fit}$ are corresponding to a specific value of $Z_g$.

-The values of fitting \cref{eq:fit} and \cref{eq:fit1} corresponding to the limiting values of uncertainty in observations provide us with the theoretical estimate of the various parameters of NS.
-The relations of $C$ with $Z_g$ and $\kappa$ with $Z_g$ show maximum universal behavior with fractional percentage error less than around $0.1$ \% (\cref{fig:Czg} and \cref{fig:Kappazg}).
-A higher universality in $C$ and $\kappa$ suggests a lesser variance in the theoretical estimation of their values.
-The possible range of values of $\kappa$ and $C$ incorporating the limiting error in observations is estimated in \cref{table_opt}.
-In \cref{fig:Czg} and \cref{fig:Kappazg}, the grey dashed lines depict the values of $C$ with $\kappa$ corresponding to the upper and lower limit of the observation J1856.5-3754 with the solid line representing their mean.
+The values of fitting functions eq \eqref{eq:fit} and \eqref{eq:fit1} corresponding to the limiting values of uncertainty in observations provide us with the theoretical estimate of the various parameters of NS.
+In figure \ref{fig:Dzg} and \ref{fig:Izg}, the grey dashed lines depict the values of $M \times \bar{f} / \chi$ and $\bar{I}$ corresponding to the upper and lower limit of the observation J1856.5-3754 with the solid line representing their mean.
 The same observation is highlighted by the grey shade in the subfigure below.
 A similar nomenclature is followed for RBS 1223 (orange) and RX J0720.4-3125 (green).
 The red horizontal line in the bottom subfigure denotes a 10\% tolerance limit.
 This particular tolerance limit is chosen as agnostic EoSs following astrophysical constraints were found to satisfy this tolerance in I-love-Q UR analysis \citep{Nath:2023gmu}.

-Within the shaded region of the redshift observations, we find that the URs corresponding to $M \times \bar{f} / \chi$, $\bar{I}$, and $\bar{Q}$ all follow the tolerance limit of 10\% as seen from \cref{fig:Dzg,fig:Izg,fig:Qzg}.
-This provides us with the opportunity of a higher level of accuracy in theoretically estimating these parameters similar to $C$ and $\kappa$.
-However, the parameters $\bar{\lambda}$ and $<c_s^{2}>$ show a violation of the 10\% tolerance limit, thereby increasing the error in the theoretical estimates for these quantities as seen from \cref{table_opt}.
+Within the shaded region of the redshift observations, we find that the URs corresponding to $M \times \bar{f} / \chi$ and $\bar{I}$ follow the tolerance limit of 10\% as seen in the figures \ref{fig:Dzg} and \ref{fig:Izg} respectively.
+The relation between $\bar{Q}$ and $Z_g$ also follows the same as illustrated in the figure \ref{fig:Qzg}.
+However, the parameters $\bar{\lambda}$ and $<c_s^{2}>$ show a violation of the 10\% tolerance limit, thereby increasing the error in the theoretical estimates for these quantities as seen from table \ref{table_opt}.

-The theoretical estimates shown in \cref{table_opt} are estimated from the fitting functions of the URs.
+The theoretical estimates shown in table \ref{table_opt} are estimated from the fitting functions of the URs.
 The redshift measurements RBS 1223, RX J0720.4-3125, and RX J1856.5-3754 are used to predict the parameter values using the fitting function.
-Corresponding to their mean and the standard deviation values, \cref{eq:fit,eq:fit1} and \cref{fit-tab} are used to obtain the values in \cref{table_opt}.
+Corresponding to their mean and the standard deviation values, the functions in eq (\ref{eq:fit}), (\ref{eq:fit1}) and values in the table \ref{fit-tab} are used to obtain the values in the table \ref{table_opt}.